subnetmasked/certcheckr/README.md

 - Number of days before expiry to send notifications
 - List of certificates to monitor

+## Development

+This software is developed and maintained by Ishøj Municipality's IT department for internal use.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the LICENSE file for details.